aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/open-science-capacity-building-working-group.md

 ## Duration and Meeting Frequency

 The Working Group meetings take place online (via Zoom) every two weeks for one hour.
-Currently, these meetings are hosted on **Thursdays, at 16:00 EAT**, alternating with the Data Harmonization and Platform Working Group meetings.
+Currently, these meetings are hosted on **Thursdays, at 16:00 EAT**, alternating with the Data Harmonisation and Platform Working Group meetings.

 ## Format

 Typically, each Working Group meeting has a pre-defined theme and/or agenda that includes aspects like presentations about specific concepts, breakout discussions, and technical talks from partners.
-Recently, two new formats, challenge clinic and public-facing webinars, have also been included to make these meetings an active space for discussion and learning.
+Recently, two new formats, challenge clinics and public-facing webinars, have also been included to make these meetings an active space for discussion and learning.

-Since 2025, a **live translator** provides live-interpretation service in French (using Zoom feature) for our French-speaking members.
+Since 2025, a **live translator** has been providing live-interpretation service in French (using Zoom feature) for our French-speaking members.

 Notes from all meetings are captured in a **Framapad** (https://annuel2.framapad.org/p/dswb-open-science-capacity-wg).
 Live and shared notetaking allows everyone to follow and contribute to the meeting.